'Goodbye to life, you will be killed': how detained protesters are bullied in Belarus

 When our third day came to an end and we said that we should be released, they answered us: "Nobody owes you anything here."
 They say to you that you are some kind of beast.
 Is it even possible with animals like that?
 This is a different kind of format of people who communicate with us, as with criminals, and with each other.

 74 hours later, on the night of August 13, we were told to leave the cell, taken out into the street, and put facing the wall.
 They said that they would not give things back - and in my case it was a phone number, passport, driving license, money.
 Someone had the only keys to the apartment.
 The two girls continued to be indignant, then they were hit and told that they were going back to the cell.

-I turned to them and asked: “What are you doing?”, For which I received a blow to the face with a hand and a truncheon on the legs.
+I turned to them and asked: “What are you doing?”, For which I received a blow in the face with a hand and a truncheon on my legs.
 The evil cop asked: “Who else has things here?”, Then said to run away.
-All have boots without laces, but you have to run to the exit.
+They all have shoes without laces, but you have to run to the exit.
 We were told: "We have a cordon there, if you hit it, you will come back."

 stdClass Object ([term_id] => 1 [name] => Miscellaneous [taxonomy] => category [slug] => no_theme)Miscellaneous